pypa/virtualenv/docs/explanation.rst

 **Reproducible builds**
     Provenance tells you which workflow run built a file, but you still trust that run.
-The release pins every timestamp to ``SOURCE_DATE_EPOCH``, the commit time of the tag, so you can rebuild the sdist from the tag yourself and compare the bytes.
-The wheel reproduces except for its SBOM, which describes the machine that built it, and the ``RECORD`` entry that hashes the SBOM.
+The release pins every timestamp to ``SOURCE_DATE_EPOCH``, the commit time of the tag, so you can rebuild the sdist and the wheel from the tag yourself and compare the bytes.
+The wheel's SBOM records the Python version and build backend the release used, which a rebuild must match.
+It leaves out the machine that ran the build, which the provenance attestation already names.

 **The SBOMs**
     Dependency scanners find the packages a project declares, and virtualenv declares neither ``pip`` nor